 Tip #2: Put all of the whipped cream in the center and then spread to the outside.

-Tip #3: Layer your fruit by alternating putting it on
+Tip #3: Layer your fruit by alternating during assembly

-What I mean by this is only put on half of your blueberries on, then half of your blackberries on, etc. until you’ve placed half of all of your fruit.
+Only put on half of your blueberries on, then half of your blackberries on, etc. until you've placed half of all of your fruit.
 Then place the remaining fruit where it makes the most sense.
-Maybe there’s a hole without many blueberries.
-Add more blueberries to that whole.
-Maybe there’s a side that needs more red.
+Maybe there's a hole without many blueberries.
+Add more blueberries to that hole.
+Maybe there's a side that needs more red.
 Add more strawberries.

-Do this all with a light hand (takes a tiny bit of patience) so the fruit looks evenly spread and gently rests on the whipped cream.
+Do this all with a light hand (takes a tiny bit of patience) so the fruit looks evenly spread and gently rests on the cloud of whipped cream.

 Other Desserts Using Boxed Cake Mixes